qtnc/6pad2/doc/python-scripting-api.md

 :	Occurs when the user releases a key in the edition area.
 By returning False, you can prevent the default action of the key from happening. contextmenu ():
 :	Occurs when the user calls the context menu with application key and/or Shift+F10 and/or right mouse button.
-By returning False, you can prevent the default context menu from appearing.
+By returning False, you can prevent the default context menu from appearing. fileDropped (str file, int x, int y):
+:	Called when a file has been dragged from windows explorer and dropped onto the application window, or when a file from windows explorer is copied and pasted into the application  window.
+The callback receives the file name, and the mouse coordinates of the drop.
+In case of a clipboard operation, coordinates are (0;0).
+	By returning True, the normal action is taken, i.e. open the dragged file in 6pad++.
+You can return False to prevent this action from happening.

 # Menu class {#menuobj}
 ## Methods